andyhorn/flutter_resizable_container/README.md

 ## Features

-- `ResizableContainer`s are fully nestable
+- `ResizableContainer`s are fully nestable and support LTR _and_ RTL layouts
 - Customize the length, thickness, alignment, and color of the divider(s) between children
-- Respond to user interactions with `onHoverEnter` and `onHoverExit` for web and `onTapDown` and `onTapUp` for mobile callbacks
+- Respond to user interactions with `onHoverEnter` and `onHoverExit` for web/desktop and `onTapDown` and `onTapUp` for mobile
-- Programmatically set the ratios of the resizable children through a `ResizableController`
+- Programmatically set the sizes of the children through a `ResizableController`
 - Respond to changes in the sizes of the resizable children by listening to the `ResizableController`

 ## Getting started